Lloyds Banking Group: Islamic Account

-In 2014, Lloyds launched the 'Islamic Account', a current account aimed at Muslims and which it stated was compliant with Sharia law - namely, the prohibition of credit or debit interest.
+In 2014, Lloyds launched the 'Islamic Account', a current account aimed at Muslims which it stated was compliant with Sharia law – namely, the prohibition of credit or debit interest.
 Critics of the new policy stated that the account amounted to religious discrimination, as users of the Sharia-compliant account would not incur interest if they went overdrawn, in contrast with users of typical current accounts.
-The bank responded that the account was available to both Muslims and non-Muslims, and that comparisons of interest rates between its Islamic Account and traditional current accounts were "meaningless".
+The bank responded that the account was available to both Muslims and non-Muslims and that comparisons of interest rates between its Islamic Account and traditional current accounts were "meaningless".

-HBOS Reading Fraud
+HBOS Reading fraud

 Lloyds Banking Group has been criticised for failing to compensate, or even apologise to, victims of fraud perpetrated by employees of HBOS.
-LBG was accused of treating the whistle-blowers involved in the HBOS Reading Fraud poorly.
+LBG was accused of treating the whistle-blowers involved in the HBOS Reading fraud poorly.
 Customers Paul and Nikki Turner presented evidence of the fraud to the board but were ignored.
 Indeed, the bank tried to evict them from their home on twenty-two occasions.
 Sally Masterton was an accountant working for Lloyds who greatly assisted Thames Valley Police in their investigation of the fraud, codenamed Operation Hornet.
 She wrote a report on the fraud at the request of the bank, called Project Lord Turnbull.
-She subsequently left the bank and claimed for constructive dismissal.
+She subsequently left the bank and claimed constructive dismissal.

 Overdraft fees

-In January 2019, the Group was criticized by the Chair of the Business, Energy and Industrial Strategy Committee for changes to its overdraft fees policy.
-Rachel Reeves MP said of the changes that "While [they] might be legal, they are not within the spirit of the FCA's recommendations [to scrap overdraft fees and replace them with a single interest rate] and that they would "increase the charges for the vast majority of customers".
+In January 2019, the Group was criticised by the Chair of the Business, Energy and Industrial Strategy Committee for changes to its overdraft fees policy.
+Rachel Reeves MP said of the changes that "While [they] might be legal, they are not within the spirit of the FCA's recommendations" to scrap overdraft fees and replace them with a single interest rate and that they would "increase the charges for the vast majority of customers".

 Lloyds Business Support Unit

 A review conducted by Thames Valley Police indicated that fraud may have been committed at the Lloyds Business Support Unit based in Bristol.
-Lloyds Banking Group have denied this.
-There are more than two hundred alleged victims of the unit who have asked the police to investigated their claims.
+Lloyds Banking Group has denied this.
+There are more than two hundred alleged victims of the unit who have asked the police to investigate their claims.